fredlcore/BSB-LAN/HOWTO.md

 Frederik Holst (bsb ät code-it.de) (from version 0.17 onwards)
 Based on the code and work from many other developers.
 Many thanks!

-<B>License:</B>
-      You are free to use this software on your own risk.
-Please take care of the licenses of the used libraries and software.

 <B>Host System:</B>
 The software is designed to run on an arduino mega2560 board with ethernet shield.
 Because there are different pin assignments for different ethernet shields, you